ApplePieGiraffe/meet-landing-page/README.md

 I think some things like the tablet/mobile animations and perhaps accessibility might need some tweaking.
 I'm always open to ideas and suggestions, so please do let me know if you have anything to say! 👍

+Also, for some reason, if you resize the screen (especially with the responsive dev tools), sometimes the layout breaks a little (IDK why—something to do with ScrollTrigger perhaps?).
+You might need to refresh the page, then. 🙃

 Besides that...

 Scroll past the hero section and back again to toggle between the original avatars/the avatars of some of my favorite people on Frontend Mentor! 😆